danjulsj/Coaxial-Rotor-Rocket-Landing-System/Hot vs. Cold Landing.md

        - Propulsion-based landings are pose explosion hazard to surrounding environment in case of failure
        - Rockets must be manually retrieved
 - Landings can cause damage to boosters due to extreme heat
+- At scale:
+       - Could be implemented on a large scale, but
+       - Too wasteful of resources to maintain a space program in the long run.

 Cold Landings:
 - What it is: